-On occasion a vessel may bring aboard hoki volumes exceeding its fish hold capacity.
-In order to tranship excess fish to another vessel, each vessel requires a transhipment permit from Fisheries New Zealand (Approval to Tranship Fish under Section 110 of Fisheries Act 1996 - see Appendix 3).
+On occasion, a vessel may bring aboard hoki volumes exceeding its fish hold capacity.
+To tranship excess fish to another vessel, each vessel requires a transhipment permit from Fisheries New Zealand (Approval to Tranship Fish under Section 110 of Fisheries Act 1996 see Appendix 3).

-Operators intending to fish the Cook Strait fishery must receive a permit prior to the commencement of the season.
+Operators intending to fish the Cook Strait fishery must receive a permit before the commencement of the season.
 This permit must list each registered vessel that may receive or tranship fish.
 Applications can be emailed to Fisheries New Zealand Deepwater Team: deepwater.team@mpi.govt.nz